Apple To Release White iPhone 7, Red iPhone 7S, Upgraded iPhone SE

 Three new Apple iPhones could see the light of day this March before the much-awaited iPhone 8: a white iPhone 7, a red iPhone 7S, and an upgraded iPhone SE.

-The iPhone 8 is undoubtedly Apple’s biggest most-anticipated smartphone of the year but despite the number of rumors, speculations, and leaks that circulated regarding the iPhone 8, Apple has remained tight-lipped about details and release date, and could very well keep its silence until September.
+The iPhone 8 is undoubtedly Apple’s biggest most-anticipated smartphone of the year, but despite the number of rumors, speculations, and leaks that circulated regarding the iPhone 8, Apple has remained tight-lipped about details and a release date, and could very well keep its silence until September.

-But if you’re itching to replace your ancient iPhone 5 and don’t guide have the money for the upcoming iPhone 8, then these two upcoming iPhones could fit your budget and needs just fine.
+But if you’re itching to replace your ancient iPhone 5 and don’t have the money for the upcoming iPhone 8, then these two upcoming iPhones could fit your budget and needs just fine.

 The past iPhones have tried to offered a bit of variation in its colors.
 The iPhone 6 and iPhone 5s came in gold, silver, and gray.
 The beloved iPhone SE gave even much more leeway in terms of color, offering a space gray, gold, silver, and rose gold variant.
 Even the older iPhone 5 came in a black or white version.